jrburke/module/docs/story-time.md

 ## Cycles

 What to do about circular dependencies, otherwise known as cycles?
-The [cycles doc](https://github.com/jrburke/module/blob/master/docs/cycles.md) explores the design forces in play around them.
+The [cycles doc](https://github.com/jrburke/module/blob/master/docs/cycles.md) has a deeper dive on that topic.

 ## Fin